-No matter where you are in the world, study the night sky with projects on the Dark Skies page.
+No matter where you are in the world, you can study the night sky.
 The Missouri chapter of the International Dark Sky Association recently presented a global webinar about this, explaining not only how libraries in Missouri can get involved with this program, but also how anyone can do these projects to monitor light pollution and enhance scientific understanding of the night sky.

 Bring native orchids back to Miami

 This year’s Super Bowl is in Miami, which was once home to countless, beautiful, epiphytic orchids.
 Today, these native flowers are rare and endangered.
 But the Million Orchid Challenge at Fairchild Tropical Gardens hopes to bring these orchids back with the help of thousands of energetic citizen scientists across Florida.
 All you have to do is download the OrchidTracker App and use its map to monitor the health of orchids.

 No SuperbOwl Sunday would be complete without participating in iNaturalist’s SuperbOwl photo challenge.
 Make your local owls international stars by sharing their pics on iNaturalist—a website and app that also helps scientists monitor wildlife populations.
 The most superb owl shots are shared on iNaturalist’s Facebook page.